For the second time in their history, the USA will host a World Cup, but with far greater expectations than in 1994.

 USA'S WORLD CUP 2026 SQUAD LATEST NEWS

-Given some of the team’s injury concerns, we could see some US players on the final World Cup squad that would not have made it otherwise.
+Given some of the team’s injury concerns, we saw some US players on the final World Cup squad that would not have made it otherwise.

-Pochettino will be keeping a close watch on Johnny Cardoso and Tanner Tessmann, both of whom log their share of minutes at Atletico Madrid and Lyon, respectively, but the status of each is in question because of injuries.
+Pochettino would have been keeping a close watch on Johnny Cardoso and Tanner Tessmann, both of whom log their share of minutes at Atletico Madrid and Lyon, but neither made the cut.

 Derby County’s Patrick Agyemang is out after injuring his Achilles, as is Jonathan Klinsmann following a brutal neck injury.

-Sergino Dest’s return from a long-term injury might make the coach uneasy about putting him in the starting 11, though he’s a valuable depth piece to have if he can prove that he is healthy for good.
+Sergino Dest’s return from a long-term injury might make the coach uneasy about putting him in the starting 11, though he is a valuable depth piece to have if he can prove that he is healthy for good.

-Balogun is in fine form at Monaco, netting regularly in Ligue 1, while Pepi, who narrowly missed out on the 2022 squad, is making a strong case himself with his solid form at PSV.
+Balogun is in fine form at Monaco, netting regularly in Ligue 1, while Pepi, who narrowly missed out on the 2022 squad, has won Pochettino's trust thanks to his solid form at PSV.

-Among the hardest decisions Pochettino may have to make will be whether or not to select Giovanni Reyna, who has the speed and creativity to help this team, but it is unclear if his attitude is good for them.
+Among the hardest decisions Pochettino had to make was whether or not to select Giovanni Reyna, who has the speed and creativity to help this team, but it is unclear if his attitude is good for them.
+However, he has been given a chance to impress.

-Tim Ream captained the squad in March, though Chris Richards and Antonee Robinson’s experience at a higher level may see the former on the bench or off the team.
+Tim Ream captained the squad in March, though Antonee Robinson’s experience at a higher level may see the former on the bench or off the team.

 Pulisic is two goals away from equalling Eric Wynalda for fourth all-time with the national team, while Haji Wright’s promotional campaign at Coventry should give him a place on the American bench for this tournament at worst.